RaphyStoll/RaphyStoll/README.md

   <tr>
     <td valign="top" width="70%">

-Hello, I’m Raphael (Raphystoll).
+Hello, I’m Raphaël (Raphystoll).

-🚀 Currently immersed in the dynamic world of technology, I’m a passionate learner and enthusiast of all things tech-related.

-🎓 I’m starting my journey at 42 Lausanne School in October 2024, where I look forward to working on diverse projects that will challenge and expand my programming skills.

-💡 With an open mind and a passion for learning, I’m interested in exploring all areas of development.
-Although I haven’t specialized yet, I’m eager to dive into various fields and discover where my strengths and passions lie.
+🚀 Passionate about technology, I’m immersed in this dynamic world.

+🎓 A student at 42 Lausanne, I explore various fields of development with curiosity and an open mind.

 🛠️ My goal on GitHub is to share my open-source projects and collaborate with other developers.
-I believe in the power of community and look forward to the opportunities that come with working together to build something amazing.
+I believe in the power of community to create incredible things together.

-Feel free to explore and connect.
-Let’s build something amazing together! 💻✨

  </td>
     <td valign="center" width="30%">